tmcarvalho/Privacy-Utility-TradeOff/Modeling/README.md

 _PredictivePerformance.py_: build classifiers and evaluate them.

-_AvgPerformance_: generate csv files with average results for each learning algorithm.
+_ConcatPerformance_: generate csv files with the concatenated results - 5 * 5 CV - for each learning algorithm.

 _PerformanceAnalysis_: analyse the averaged results obtained after modeling.